Zhaochen-Xi/FEs-Inverse-Design/README.md

 # FEs-Inverse-Design
-This repository contains the source code and datasets for the research paper: "Active learning in latent spaces accelerates inverse design of ferroelectric ceramics for energy storage".
+This repository contains the source code and datasets for the research paper: "Active learning in latent spaces enables rapid inverse design of ferroelectric ceramics for energy storage".

 ---